You've earned your PADI Divemaster. You've logged 100 dives. You've experienced amazing dive sites. All your training has led up to this moment.

 |July 21 - August 5||C||16 days||$4,280||Available|

-Caribbean PADI Scuba Instructor offers 3 physical education college credits through the American Council on Education (ACE) and students may pursue 2 PADI certifications
+Caribbean PADI Scuba Instructor offers 2 professional level PADI certifications and 5 physical education college credits through the American Council on Education (ACE).

 Ready to turn your passion for scuba diving into your career?
 You’ve come to the right place.
-Arrive in St. Martin and head to your home for the next few weeks, the Broadreach Caribbean headquarters, aka ‘The Pad’, and prepare for the exciting journey of earning your PADI Open Water Scuba Instructor (OWSI) certification.
-Orient yourself to ‘Pad Life’ and dive into the work – learning about the PADI method of teaching and working towards an instructor level of knowledge while performing reviews of the skills honed while earning your Divemaster.
-After class, there’s always time to head down to the beach at Anse Marcel to enjoy some time in the surf and relax after a full day of activities.
+Arrive in St. Martin and head to Simpson’s Bay, your home for the next few weeks, and prepare for the exciting journey of earning your PADI Open Water Scuba Instructor (OWSI) certification.
+Orient yourself to and dive right into the work–learning about the PADI method of teaching and working towards an instructor level of knowledge while performing reviews of the skills honed while earning your Divemaster.
+After class, there’s always time to head down to the beach to enjoy some time in the surf and relax after a full day of activities.

 Learn how to share your love of the aquatic world with others by practicing different teaching techniques and receiving feedback all along the way from our IDC Course Director.
 After rounds of teaching different topics, both above and below the surface, earn your Assistant Instructor (AI) certification, the first IDC milestone!
 Don’t celebrate for too long though because it’s time to venture out into open water for more advanced teacher training and to prepare for the next steps ahead.